 When Jesus was here on the earth, someone asked Him about the most important commandment.
 He responded:

 “You shall love the Lord your God with all your heart, with all your soul, with all your strength, and with all your mind, and your neighbor as yourself” (Luke 10:27, NKJV).

 Love for God and love for others—these should be the foundational motivation for all that Christians do.

 After all, we love God because of what He has done for us in Jesus (1 John 4:19).

 And as we respond to God’s love for us, we are motivated to see how much—not how little—we can do for Him.

-When we understand what we have been given in Christ, we want to respond by serving Him with all we have.
+When we understand what we have been given in Jesus Christ, we want to respond by serving Him with all we have.
 We want to serve Him with our talents, time, money, effort—all of which are gifts from Him to begin with.
 In other words, we want to live out good stewardship.

-Because He demonstrated the highest possible act of love for us when Jesus died on the Cross, to give us all a chance at redemption and reconciliation.
+All because our Lord Jesus demonstrated the highest possible act of love for us when He died on the cross, giving us a chance at redemption and reconciliation:

-That’s why we demonstrate our love for God and for others by how we manage the things He has entrusted us with in our lives.
+That’s why we demonstrate our love for God and others by how we manage the things He has entrusted us with.